 The International Atomic Energy Agency (IAEA) has established a nuclear services series of guides and standards that constitute nuclear materials controls and accounting.
-IAEA services series guides present the international expectation to assist member States when striving to achieve the appropriate levels of safeguards.
+The IAEA services series guides present the international expectations intended to assist member States to achieve the appropriate levels of safeguards.
 Pertinent to this regulatory guide, chapters 2, 4 and 5 of IAEA Nuclear Services Series No. 15, "Nuclear Material Accounting Handbook" (Ref.
 12), issued May 2008, provides recommendations for best practices and methods used to account for nuclear material.
-While 10 CFR Part 74 pertains to material control and accounting of special nuclear material, this regulatory guide incorporates similar guidelines and is consistent with the principles provided in the IAEA Nuclear Services Series No. 15.
+This regulatory guide incorporates similar guidelines and is consistent with the principles provided in the IAEA Nuclear Services Series No. 15.